Summary of 2018 report and addendum: September 15, 2018

-By Susan Boyd and prepared for the Vancouver Area Network of Drug Users (VANDU)
+By Susan Boyd, PhD, for the Vancouver Area Network of Drug Users (VANDU)

 In 2017, there were 90,625 drug arrests in Canada.
 In 2016, there were 95,417 arrests in Canada.

 * In 2017, 42% of all drug arrests were for cannabis possession.